PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 8.  **Difficulty:** Medium
 9.  **Impact Definition:** Core development, Risky/Exploratory

-### Enhancing Community Interaction and Moderation with AI
+### AI Powered Improvements to Community Health

-1. **Description:** Implement various features that leverage AI to create more nuanced community interactions that anticipate user interactions, receive collaborative recommendations, and streamline task management with data-driven insights.
+1. **Description:** We want to enhance community interaction and moderation with AI.
+Implement various features that leverage AI to create more nuanced community interactions that anticipate user interactions, receive collaborative recommendations, and streamline task management with data-driven insights.
 Selected participants will integrate these key features in the Talawa Mobile App, to improve user experience and facilitate efficient moderation.
 2. **Expected Outcomes:** Consider ways to:
    1. Integrate sentiment analysis to gauge the emotional tone of discussions, helping to identify and address potential issues within the community.
    2. Use AI-powered summarization techniques to generate concise summaries of lengthy discussions or documents, making it easier for users to grasp key points.